-- 1. Selling at retail a DCP unless the person is a retailer; - 2.
-If the person is a DCP manufacturer, selling a DCP unless the person is registered under the bill; - 3.
+- 2. If the person is a DCP manufacturer, selling a DCP unless the person is registered under the bill; - 3.
 If the person is a DCP manufacturer, selling a DCP to any person other than a distributor or retailer; - 4.
 Selling for distribution a DCP unless the person is a distributor; - 5.
 If the person is a distributor, selling a DCP to any person other than a retailer; - 6.
 Selling at retail a DCP to an individual who is under 21; - 7.
 Failing to verify that an individual who attempts to purchase or purchases a DCP at retail is at least 21 by examining the individual's identification card; - 8.
-Selling a DCP that contains alcohol; and - 9.
-Failing to store a DCP for sale at retail in a display case that clearly states that the product is a DCP.
-12
+Selling a DCP that contains alcohol; - 9.
+Failing to store a DCP for sale at retail in a display case that is solely used for the sale of DCPs and that clearly states that the product is a DCP; - 10.
+If the person is a retailer, selling a DCP for consumption on the premises where sold; - 11.
+If the person is a retailer, allowing an individual who purchases a DCP from the retailer to consume the DCP on the retailer's premises; - 12.
+If the person is a retailer, selling a DCP at a price less than the price paid by the retailer to purchase the product from a distributor; and - 13.
+If the person is a distributor, charging a different price to a retailer for DCPs based on the quantity of DCPs sold to the retailer.

 A person who recklessly violates (1), above, is guilty of a first degree misdemeanor on a first offense and a fifth degree felony on a second or subsequent offense.
 A person who recklessly violates (6), above, is guilty of a fifth degree felony.
 There are no criminal penalties for any other prohibition specified above.
 Furthermore, the bill does not provide for criminal penalties for any prohibitions and requirements discussed below.
 Presumably, the prohibitions will be enforced in accordance with rules (see below) adopted by the Director.
-13